Flamebird: New 52

 Following the events of Infinite Crisis, it is revealed that Bette is the cousin of current Batwoman, Kate Kane.
 In Detective Comics #856, Bette moves to Gotham City to enroll in Gotham University.
-She encounters her cousin at a party thrown for the Gotham City Police Department, and attempts to chat her up, only to be blown off.
-According to Kate's father, Bette looks up to her and likes spending time with her.
 Bette is kidnapped by a crazed serial killer known as the Cutter, and awakens bound and gagged in his workshop.
 The Cutter plans on removing Bette's ears as part of a plan to create a perfect woman through the use of stolen body parts.
 Batwoman rescues Bette from the killer and accidentally reveals her identity.
 At the end of the story, Bette is seen in her Flamebird outfit, telling Kate that she wants to become her new partner.
-Kate eventually agrees to train Bette, and gives her a capeless grey military outfit and the codename Plebe.
+Kate eventually agrees to train Bette, giving her a grey military outfit and the codename Plebe.
 Kate later puts an end to their mentor-student relationship in an attempt to keep Bette from harm but is unable to stop Bette from being critically wounded.
 Shortly after her recovery, Bette acquires pyrotechnic technology and adopts the codename Hawkfire.

 In other media

-Television

-In the second-season episode of Krypton, "Ghost In The Fire", Flamebird is mentioned to have created the titular planet and was claimed as a god by Kryptonians.

-Miscellaneous

-Flamebird first appeared in issue #50 of Teen Titans Go! as a potential new member along with (the TTG universe's version of) Mirage, Aquagirl, Golden Eagle, and Azrael.
-She is later shown in issue #55 in Starfire's hallucination to have joined Titans North alongside Mirage.
+The Bette Kane incarnation of Flamebird appears in Teen Titans Go! as a potential recruit for the eponymous group.